rosa-skn/festival/README.md

 - **Moving Cursor:** The page includes a moving cursor to add dynamism and visual interest.
 - **Interactive Elements:** Interactive elements are incorporated to engage users and encourage exploration of the content.
 - **Responsive Design:** The landing page is designed to be responsive, ensuring compatibility across various devices and screen sizes.
+- **GSAP Animations:** GSAP is utilized for advanced animations, providing smooth transitions and enhancing user experience.

 ## Website